1. Student Qualifications

 3. Included in the program

-Personal interview; pre-departure orientation (student’s participation in pre-departure orientation [PDO] and arrival orientation is mandatory); round-trip economy class air transport from your nearest state capital city (if from Australia) or Auckland, Wellington or Christchurch (if from New Zealand) to the host community; accommodation where necessary for connecting schedules to the final destination overseas; meeting and greeting at the final destination; host family placement providing bed and board, placement in a local school, supervision throughout the program by Southern Cross Cultural Exchange’s overseas host organisation; 24/7 emergency phone service; medical/accident, travel, baggage, cancellation and public liability insurance; visa processing assistance where needed.
+Personal interview; pre-departure orientation (student’s participation in pre-departure orientation [PDO] and arrival orientation is mandatory); round-trip economy class air transport (up to the budgeted flight cost published online for the selected destination) from your nearest state capital city (if from Australia) or Auckland, Wellington or Christchurch (if from New Zealand) to the host community; accommodation where necessary for connecting schedules to the final destination overseas; meeting and greeting at the final destination; host family placement providing bed and board, placement in a local school, supervision throughout the program by Southern Cross Cultural Exchange’s overseas host organisation; 24/7 emergency phone service; medical/accident, travel, baggage, cancellation and public liability insurance; visa processing assistance where needed.

 Full medical insurance is provided for all COVID pandemic related medical costs whilst on the program but any other COVID specific related expenses including but not limited to early return or quarantine fees are not covered by our insurance policy.